leesei/leesei.github.io/src/content/post/artificial-intelligence.md

 [7 Must-See TED Talks On AI And Machine Learning](https://www.forbes.com/sites/nicolemartin1/2019/08/26/7-must-see-ted-talks-on-ai-and-machine-learning/amp/)

 [Alex Wissner-Gross: A new equation for intelligence - YouTube](https://www.youtube.com/watch?v=ue2ZEmTJ_Xo) intelligence is a physical system that find ways to maximize future possibility
-[Jeff Hawkins: How brain science will change computing - YouTube](https://www.youtube.com/watch?v=G6CVj5IQkzk) intelligence should be defined by the ability to make prediction, not the traditional Turing Test

 [How to Make an Auto Rotoscoping Tool With Python - Lesterbanks](https://lesterbanks.com/2019/09/how-to-make-an-auto-rotoscoping-tool-with-python/) creating mask for video effects